-If a teacher sees or hears a mobile phone or any internet enabled device (including headphones) anywhere on the school premises, in class, on corridors, on the pitches, at any-time, the device including sim card will be confiscated immediately and given to the Principal or Deputy Principal.
+If a teacher sees or hears a mobile phone or any internet enabled device (including headphones) anywhere on the school premises, in class, on corridors, on the pitches, at any-time, the device including sim card should be handed over by the student without question to their teacher and the teacher will hand it into the main office.

 The school reserves the right to confiscate a mobile phone or any internet enabled device (including sim card) for one week.
-If device is confiscated Monday it will be returned on Friday, if confiscated on Tuesday it will be returned on Monday, if confiscated on Wednesday it will be returned on Tuesday, if confiscated on Thursday it will be returned on Thursday.
+If device is confiscated Monday it will be returned on Friday, if confiscated on Tuesday it will be returned on Monday, if confiscated on Wednesday it will be returned on Tuesday, if confiscated on Thursday it will be returned on Wednesday and if confiscated on Friday it will be returned on Thursday.
+Phones will be returned on the eve of school holidays.